Sabaakhvn/Topics_in_GIS_Final_Project/clifton-housing-analysis.md

 ### Acknowledgments

 This project was completed as part of the Topics in GIS course.
-Special thanks to the instructors and the City of Clifton for providing access to the necessary data.
+Special thanks to the professor Will Payne and the City of Clifton for providing access to the necessary data.

 ### Contact

-For more information about this analysis, please contact [Your Name] at [your.email@example.com].
+For more information about this analysis, please contact [Saba Akhavansadr] at [saba.akhavansadr@rutgers.edu].